-Tectona, dawn off Bolt Head, a memorable vessel a memorable painting, Tectona was saved from oblivion, restored to her role at Plymouth as a training ship
+Tectona, dawn off Bolt Head, a memorable vessel a memorable painting, Tectona was saved from oblivion in a large part because of this website and restored to her role at Plymouth as a training ship.

 Exhibited at the European Parliament, May 2011